Mercury-Language/mercury/boehm_gc/libatomic_ops/doc/README_malloc.txt

 coalesce free small memory blocks.
 Something like Doug Lea's malloc is likely to use significantly less memory for complex applications.

-Perfomance on platforms without an efficient compare-and-swap implementation will be poor.
+Performance on platforms without an efficient compare-and-swap implementation will be poor.

 This package was not designed for processor-scalability in the face of